sipeed/sipeed_wiki/docs/hardware/en/maixII/M2A/maixsense.md

 ### MaixSense

 MaixSense is a really small Linux card computer.
 Its package contains a SOM based on R329, and a multifunction IO expansion bottom board.
-Running Linux OS, it can be used for personal server, Intelligent voice assistant or robotis.
+Running Linux OS, it can be used for personal server, Intelligent voice assistant or robotics.
 Because of the AIPU npu core, this board can also be used for intelligent voice and video image processing, and AI model like  CV , NLP can also run on it.

 **Tina Linux**：Tina Linux is an embedded system built for intelligent hardware products by Allwinner based on openwrt-14.07.
 Kernel source code, drivers, toolchain, system middleware and application packages can be found @ [https://github.com/sipeed/r329-linux-4.9](https://github.com/sipeed/r329-linux-4.9)